List of material published by WikiLeaks: Syria Files

 On 5 July 2012, WikiLeaks began publishing the Syria Files, more than two million emails from Syrian political figures, ministries and associated companies, dating from August 2006 to March 2012.

 2013

-PlusD
+Public Library of US Diplomacy (PlusD)

-In April 2013, WikiLeaks released 1.7 million U.S. diplomatic and intelligence reports including Kissinger cables.
-The cables were previously declassified and released by the National Archives and Records Administration.
+In April 2013, WikiLeaks published a searchable database of 1.7 million U.S. diplomatic and intelligence reports, including the Kissinger cables.
+Julian Assange said the records "highlighted the 'vast range and scope' of US influence around the world".
+The cables were declassified in 2006 and transferred from the U.S. Department of State to the U.S. National Archives and Records Administration.
+The records were largely ignored until Assange published a copy of the archive in a searchable form while residing in the Ecuadorian embassy under political asylum.
+In a cable dated 27 February 1976, U.S. ambassador to Australia, James Hargrove reported on a conversation he had with Australian opposition leader Gough Whitlam, in which Whitlam gave Hargrave details about an attempt to obtain funding for the ALP from the Iraqi Ba'ath Party.
+The archive revealed that future Australian Prime Minister Bob Hawke was an important informant to the US during the 1970s.

 Spy Files 3

 On 4 September 2013, WikiLeaks released 'Spy Files #3' – 249 documents from 92 global intelligence contractors.
 The files showed spyware exported to countries across the world, including to dictators.

 Draft Trans-Pacific Partnership Agreement IP Charter

 On 13 November 2013, WikiLeaks published the draft text for the Trans-Pacific Partnership Agreement Intellectual Property charter.
 The leaked chapter could have created stricter laws for digital copyrights and freedom of speech.
 Critics of the draft called it a "Christmas wish-list for major corporations."
 Matthew Rimmer, an intellectual property law expert, told The Sydney Morning Herald that "Hollywood, the music industry, big IT" and pharmaceutical companies would all be happy with it.